 Source: GeoStat

-Low-paid Georgian workers earn 1/3 of the median wage, while in the most EU countries low-paid workers receive 50 -65 percent of the median salary.
+Low-paid Georgian workers earn 1/3 of the median wage, while in most EU countries low-paid workers receive 50 -65 percent of the median salary.
 Low-paid employees are often poor.

 Thus, improved business environment and increased investment support poverty reduction, and a formalization of informal employment.
 But only business-friendly approaches are not enough to overcome deep structural challenges or improve the welfare of the population.
 That is why this strategy aims at promoting stable employment and implementing complex and multilateral measures to reduce poverty within the framework of the labor market and employment policies.